Emmanuelkimutai/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 Write a script that takes in argument and displays all values in the states table of hbtn_0e_0_usa argument Write a script that takes in arguments and displays all values in the state table of hbtn_0e_0_usa where name matches the argument
-Write a script that lists all cities from the database hbtn_0e_4_usa
+Write a script that lists all cities from the database hbtn_0e_4_usa Write a script that takes in the bame of a state as an argument and lists all cities of that state, using the database hbtn_0e_4_usa